You might not be able to signup with us right now as we are currently experiencing a downtime of 15 mins on our product. Request you to bear with us.

 Key Takeways

-An OTP SMS sender ID in Nigeria is not just a branding choice — it is a compliance and delivery variable that directly affects whether your authentication messages arrive, how fast they reach users in Lagos, Abuja, and Port Harcourt, and whether they stay stable over time.
+An OTP SMS sender ID in Nigeria is not just a branding choice, it is a compliance and delivery variable that directly affects whether your authentication messages arrive, how fast they reach users in Lagos, Abuja, and Port Harcourt, and whether they stay stable over time.
 The core decision is branded sender ID (longer approval process, carries your business name) vs shared sender ID (immediately deployable, pre-approved for authentication traffic).
-For most platforms launching in Nigeria, VerifyNow's pre-approved shared sender IDs are the fastest path to reliable OTP delivery.
+For most platforms launching in Nigeria, VerifyNow's pre-approved shared sender IDs are the fastest path to reliable OTP delivery in Nigeria.
 As a fallback, WhatsApp OTP bypasses sender ID filtering entirely for users who cannot receive SMS.
 For API integration details, see the OTP SMS API guide for Nigeria.

 What Is an SMS Sender ID in Nigeria?